A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Reference: Smriga, M., Ando, T., Akutsu, M., Furukawa, Y., Miwa, K., & Morinaga, Y. (2007).
 Oral treatment with L-lysine and L-arginine reduces anxiety and basal cortisol levels in healthy humans.
 Biomedical Research, 28(2), 85–90.

-Implications in Calcium Absorption and Bone Health
+Calcium Absorption and Bone Support

 Reference: Civitelli, R., Villareal, D. T., Agnusdei, D., Nardi, P., Avioli, L. V., & Gennari, C. (1992).
 Dietary L-lysine and calcium metabolism in humans.
 Nutrition, 8(6), 400–405.